ketsonroberto/MyDMaps/README.md

     self.assertEqual(np.shape(X)[0], np.shape(dfm.diffusion_coordinates)[0])
 \end{lstlisting}\label{ls:test1}

-The second unit test (Listing 4) check the raise of exceptions in the code.
-In particular, it verifies if \texttt{raise ValueError} is called when the shape of \texttt{X} is not acceptable.
-In this implementation of Diffusion Maps \texttt{X} must be an array with two dimensions (row and columns), otherwise the code shows the following error message: \texttt{Not acceptable shape for `X`}.
+The second unit test (presented next) check the raise of exceptions in the code.
+In particular, it verifies if `raise ValueError` is called when the shape of `X` is not acceptable.
+In this implementation of Diffusion Maps `X` must be an array with two dimensions (row and columns), otherwise the code shows the following error message: ``Not acceptable shape for `X` ``.
 Therefore, the code will pass this test only if it raises an exception for this particular condition.

 \begin{lstlisting}[language=Python, caption=Unit test 2.]
 # Test 2: test if the code correctly raise an exception for the shape of the input data `X`.
     def test_input_shape_exception(self):